 A credit card is a lending product.
 With a credit card, you charge a purchase, then you can pay it back in full by the due date and avoid paying interest charges.
 Alternatively, you can carry the balance to the next month and pay interest.
 The going APR for credit cards vary depending on the type of card, but the average is 16.65%.

 A prepaid card uses your money to pay for purchases.
 You load the card with the amount you want, then use the card as you would use a credit card, presenting the card at the register.
 The difference is you don't pay interest fees because you are using your own money – you aren't borrowing.
 However, prepaid cards can have fees for signature purchase transaction fees, PIN purchase transaction fees and foreign transaction surcharges.
 That said, prepaid cards can have features such as the ability to get text messages or email alerts with the Blue Netspend Visa Prepaid Card.
-The ACE products also allow no-fee withdrawals of up to $300 a day at ACE locations with qualifying direct deposit.

 Pros and cons of prepaid cards